rubengerritsen/lammps/README.md

 The MD trajectory was generated with LAMMPS, the relevant data can be found in the `LAMMPS` directory.

 # -1.
 Starting Docker and Obtaining the Tutorial
-Docker and the VOTCA image should already be installed on your system, if that is not the case install Docker and pull the VOTCA image.
+Docker is already installed in the Virtual machine of the LAMMPS workshop.
+To pull the VOTCA image (~1.3GB).
 ```bash
 docker pull votca/votca
 ```
+If you don't use the workshops image, install Docker and then pull the image.

 ## Setting up this tutorial
 Start docker